SirAlexiner/Warehouse-Management-Systems/README.md

 ## Login Information

 DISCLAIMER:
-The application should not be distributed with the password as it is now.
-The login feature of the application is only to show a concept.
+Any viable commercial release of the application would not be distributed with the username and password, however the login feature of the application is only to show a concept. as such the login information can't be changed.

 ## Username:
 "root"